-The 30th of November, each year is a reminder to be in gratitude.
+November 30, each year is a reminder to be in gratitude.
 Swamiji’s birthday was celebrated gracefully amid great excitement on November 30, 2019.
 It was also his 40th.
-Each year, devotees celebrate this day to express their feelings of love, affection, and gratitude towards their living guru.
-Local villagers and devotees from across the world congregated to be part of this joyous occasion.
+Each year, devotees celebrate this day to express their feelings of love, affection, and devotion towards their living Guru.

-The celebrations were simple yet lively and very much in his signature style.
-Swami was greeted with loud cheers and almost unending applause.
-To be led into singing the Sri Hari’s Aarti by Swami especially on this day, was a sheer moment of grace and it left everyone with an inexplicable magical feeling.
+The celebrations were very much the way our Swamiji is – graceful and simple, yet lively and full of laughter and wisdom.
+On the 30th morning, he was greeted with the birthday song, loud cheers and great applause.
+To be led into singing the Divine Sri Hari Aarti by Swamiji, especially on this day, was a sheer moment of grace, leaving everyone with an inexplicable, magical feeling.

-“When your existence benefits others, even one person, you have a reason to celebrate.
-Whatever be the occasion, my preferred method of celebration is to be of some help, some use to those who need it.”
+“When your existence benefits others, even one person, you have reason to celebrate.
+Whatever be the occasion, my preferred method of celebration is to be of some help; some use to those who need it.”